unixvoid/silo/readme.md

   polldelay       = 2                  # delay in seconds between filesystem polling times (how fast silo will update its images)

 [ssl]
-  usetls          = false              # weather or not to run with ssl servercert      = deps/test.crt      # path to server cert (if usetls is enabled) serverkey       = deps/test.key      # path to server key (if usetls is enabled)
+  usetls          = false              # whether or not to run with ssl servercert      = deps/test.crt      # path to server cert (if usetls is enabled) serverkey       = deps/test.key      # path to server key (if usetls is enabled)

 [redis]
   host            = "localhost:6379"   # host and port where redis is listening password        = ""                 # password to redis database
-  cleanonboot     = true               # weather or not to clean out redis db on boot (useful if silo is the only thing running in the db)
+  cleanonboot     = true               # whether or not to clean out redis db on boot (useful if silo is the only thing running in the db)
 ```

 The most crucial part of this configuration is the `content` and `domain` sections.